NishanthBandaru/Week5_Assignment/README.txt

 ## How to Run/Start the Web App:

-1. Install Django if you haven't already:
+1. Install Django:
+  pip install django

 2. Clone the repository:

 3. Navigate to the project directory: